-The Maritime Technology division offers education in naval architecture.
+The Maritime Technology division offers education in ships and marine technology.
 The objective is the formation of M. Sc. engineers having a specialist know-how in the design, construction, drive, operation and operating of maritime systems including ships and offshore installations.

 We endeavour to train the students in the calculation and construction issues relating to large steel constructions and to offer them a thorough knowledge of the hydrostatics and hydrodynamics of floating and navigating objects.

 Together with Urgent FM we made a podcast about the Maritime Technology Division.
 Podcast is in Dutch (Nederlands) and available on Spotify.

 Construction and design of ships and other floating structures

 The courses in the field of maritime constructions deal with various aspects of ships and other marine structures:

 functions and general view of ship types and offshore constructions;